 Formula 1 weekends are the only weekends of the year where this track is put to use.
 Formula 2 also races here as part of the F1 weekend, and usually delivers equally thrilling races.
 Despite recent speculation about the future of the event, a new contract will see the Azerbaijan Grand Prix remain on the calendar until at least 2023.

 The Baku City Circuit is a temporary street circuit that’s only used once a year.
-The 2019 Azerbaijan Grand Prix is on April 25-28 (buy tickets here)
+The 2021 Azerbaijan Grand Prix takes place on June 4-6 – but it will be held behind closed doors and spectators will not be able to attend.

 The Baku City Circuit is a race track in the heart of Azerbaijan’s capital city.